material-components/material-components-web/packages/mdc-segmented-button/README.md

 > See [Importing the JS component](../../docs/importing-js.md) for more information on how to import JavaScript.

-The `MDCSegmentedButton` component automatically instantiates the child `MDCSegmentedButtonSegment` components.
+The MDC Segmented Button component automatically instantiates the child MDC Segmented Button Segment components.

 ### Icons